Cabaret (musical): Act I

 The next day at the boarding house, Cliff has just finished giving an English lesson to Ernst when Sally arrives.
 Max has fired her and thrown her out, and now she has no place to live.
 Sally asks Cliff if she can live in his room.
 At first he resists, but she convinces him to take her in ("Perfectly Marvelous").
 The Emcee and two female companions sing a song ("Two Ladies") that comments on Cliff and Sally's new living arrangement.
 Herr Schultz, an elderly Jewish fruit-shop owner who lives in the boarding house, gives a pineapple to Fräulein Schneider as a romantic gesture ("It Couldn't Please Me More").
-In the Kit Kat Klub, a young waiter starts to sing a song—a patriotic anthem to the Fatherland that slowly descends into a darker, Nazi-inspired marching song—becoming the strident "Tomorrow Belongs to Me".
+In the Kit Kat Klub, a young waiter starts to sing a song – a patriotic anthem to the Fatherland that slowly descends into a darker, Nazi-inspired marching song ("Tomorrow Belongs to Me").
 He initially sings a cappella, before the customers and the band join in.

 Months later, Cliff and Sally are still living together and have grown intimate.
 Cliff knows that he is in a "dream", but he enjoys living with Sally too much to come to his senses ("Why Should I Wake Up?").
-Sally reveals that she is pregnant, but she does not know who is the father and decides to obtain an abortion.
+Sally reveals that she is pregnant, but she does not know who the father is and decides to have an abortion.
 Cliff reminds her that it could be his child and tries to convince her to have the baby ("Maybe This Time").
-Ernst enters and offers Cliff a chance to earn easy money—picking up a suitcase in Paris and delivering it to his "client" in Berlin.
+Ernst enters and offers Cliff a chance to earn easy money – picking up a suitcase in Paris and delivering it to a client in Berlin.
 The Emcee comments on this with the song "Sitting Pretty" (or, in later versions, "Money").

 Meanwhile, Fräulein Schneider has caught one of her boarders, the prostitute Fräulein Kost, bringing sailors into her room.
 Fräulein Schneider forbids her from doing so again, but Kost threatens to leave.
 Kost reveals that she has seen Fräulein Schneider with Herr Schultz in her room.
 Herr Schultz saves Fräulein Schneider's reputation by telling Fräulein Kost that he and Fräulein Schneider are to be married in three weeks.
 After Fräulein Kost departs, Fräulein Schneider thanks Herr Schultz for lying to Fräulein Kost.
-Herr Schultz says that he was serious and proposes to Fräulein Schneider ("Married").
+Herr Schultz says that he still wishes to marry Fräulein Schneider ("Married").